-The purpose of the RiskCo is to act as a forum for the discussion of all risk matters within the Firm and to assist the ExCo and Head of Group Risk and Compliance in their oversight of Firm Risks.
+The purpose of the RiskCo is to act as a forum for the discussion of all risk matters within the Firm and to assist the ExCo and Head of Group Risk and Compliance in their oversight of Firm risks.
 The ExCo has overall responsibility for the Firm's risk strategies and policies.
+All ExCo members are invitees to the RiskCo meetings.